 You can also gain a lot of experience by putting up your hand to help with washing, nail clipping and grooming at Rescue Organisations.
 It is true that if a pet looks good, the chances of adoption are much higher.
 So not only are you getting work experience, you are also helping pets find their forever homes!

-Having a recognised qualification, such as a Certificate III in Pet Grooming, which can be followed up with a Certificate IV in Pet Styling, in addition to relevant work experience will give your clients confidence and help make sure your business has the very best start.
+Having a recognised qualification, such as a Certificate III in Pet Grooming, which can be followed up with more advanced courses in Pet Styling, in addition to relevant work experience will give your clients confidence and help make sure your business has the very best start.
 Recognised qualifications and practical knowledge of the industry will help keep your business in good stead for the future.

 For an overview of Animal Care Courses (including Grooming) Australia-wide, visit the Pet Industry Association of Australia website.